 Effects of Low Levels of Cortisol

-When you have below average cortisol levels in your body, Addison’s disease or hypopituitarism is the probably diagnoses.
+When you have below average cortisol levels in your body Addison's disease or hypopituitarism is the probable diagnoses.
 Addison’s disease may cause changes in heart rate and blood pressure, loss of appetite with weight loss, weakness, and fatigue and mouth lesions.
 This disease can usually be treated with replacement hormones.

 Dogs Can Get Cushings and Addison's Disease